-The Forestry Commission's revisions policy sets out how revisions and errors are dealt with and can be found at www.forestry.gov.uk/pdf/FCrevisions.pdf/\$FILE/FCrevisions.pdf Further information
+The Forestry Commission's revisions policy sets out how revisions and errors are dealt with and can be found at www.forestry.gov.uk/pdf/FCrevisions.pdf/\$FILE/FCrevisions.pdf.

 Some related figures for England on felling licences and Statutory Plant Health Notices have been released.
-Data on the total area covered by felling licences (conditional and unconditional) and quarterly figures on the area of woodland to be felled under Statutory Plant Health Notices were released on 22 May 2014 in "Forestry Commission England Corporate Plan Performance Indicators and Woodland Indicators 2014".
-Figures on area of woodland to be felled under Statutory Plant Health Notices are also released in the quarterly "Forestry Commission England Headline Performance Reports".
+Data on the total area covered by felling licences (conditional and unconditional) and quarterly figures on the area of woodland to be felled under Statutory Plant Health Notices were released on 21 May 2015 in "Forestry Commission England Corporate Plan Performance Indicators and Woodland Indicators 2015".